South Australia map.

 Funding

-This project is jointly funded by the Australian Government ($250,000) and the South Australian Government ($50,000).
-Australian Government funding is provided through the National Water Grid Fund.
+This project was funded by the Australian Government ($250,000).
+Australian Government funding was provided through the National Water Grid Fund.

 A (water) spring in remote South Australia, with a windmill in the background.